tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 black + gray = gray
 gray + white = white

 - To check if any point is inside triangle, make it into a linear (matrix multiplication) form and do the gaussian elimination

-- To see if a point lies on a line (A, B) of the triangle, create the  'interpolation' form and the triangle point that does NOT make the line, it's coefficient is 0 (not 1)
+- To see if a point lies on a line (A, B) of the triangle, create the  'interpolation' form and the triangle point that does NOT make the line, it's coefficient is 0 (not 1).
+For triangle interpolation, coefficients a + b + c = 1 and a, b, c > 0.
+If not

 - Scaling an object that is centered at the origin produces a different result than scaling an object that has been moved away from the origin.

-- For last question in shadows, it is the shadow map and thus you apply the scale and filter and then compute the coordinate values
+- For last question in shadows they say the light should be reflected with 2/3 of the original light value.
+This means that 1/3 pixels inside the filter are equal or below the specified depth value (0.3).
+Find the values that does this

 - Remember that for diffuse and specular, you have to get the sum of each light value present, not just one.
 For ambient it is all uniform so doesn't matter.